 The sweet little Studio Pup by Cathe of Just Something I Made is just waiting to be cuddled.
 She used minky sherpa fabric and filled it with dried barley to give it some weight.
 Reminds me of a certain little pup that lived in the shelves of my parents headboard (that was later shred to pieces by a real pup).
 Follow along with the picture tutorial to make your own Studio Pup.

-Polar Bear Softie
+Plush Polar Bear Sewing Pattern

 Another free stuffed animal pattern from While She Naps, this Circle Bird is made with fleece and filled with poly pellets.
 She even added a little blush to the cheeks.
 I imagine an Easter basket filled with these chicks.